 Requirements for COVID-19

 Students who have tested positive for COVID-19, have symptoms of COVID-19, or have had close contact with someone who has tested positive for or had symptoms of COVID-19 must stay home.
-In this class, if you are sick or quarantined, you can proceed remotely as normal.
-If you are too sick to participate, contact the instructor for accommodations.
-You are not required to inform the instructor about the nature of your illness.
+In this class, if you are sick or quarantined, please contact the instructor to arrange alternative accommodations for completing your work.

 Accommodation For Disabilities

 If you qualify for accommodations because of a disability, please submit your accommodation letter from Disability Services to your faculty member in a timely manner so that your needs can be addressed.
 Disability Services determines accommodations based on documented disabilities in the academic environment.
 Information on requesting accommodations is located on the Disability Services website.
 Contact Disability Services at 303-492-8671 or dsinfo\@colorado.edu for further assistance.
 If you have a temporary medical condition, see Temporary Medical Conditions on the Disability Services website.

 Preferred Student Names and Pronouns